nascentdigital/hackeryou-masterclass-notes/session2/README.md

 The agenda for this session will be as follows:

-1. [Introduction](Introduction.md):  Cover some common classes of data structures, outlining the general use cases and variations.
+1. [Introduction](Introduction.md):  Covers the most common types of data structures, outlining their general use cases and variations.

 2. [Software Design Principles](DesignPrinciples.md):  This is a look at the overall software design principles that should guide the development process.